d3ska/d3ska.github.io/_posts/2021-09-04-comparable-and-comparator-interfaces.md

 ### Comparable.

 Both interfaces are used to order the objects of the user-defined class.
-Compmarable interface is found in java.lang package and contains only one method named compareTo(Object).
+Compmarable interface is found in java.lang package and contains only one method named compareTo(Object).<br>
 **It provides a single sorting sequence only**, i.e., you can sort the elements on the basis of single data member only.
 For example, it may be name, age or anything else.